 Prepares pre-service elementary education professionals to design curricular units of study in the content areas.
 Familiarizes candidates with state and national standards for children's learning in the social studies, sciences, and health education, and the integration of the Common Core Standards into content-area instruction.
 Introduces a curriculum design model that utilizes the alignment of learning goals and assessments as the anchor for instructional practices.
 Students are required to design a content-rich unit of study for an elementary classroom.
 Requires ten (10) field hours of observation, teaching, or interview.
-Prerequisite: ED 5270.

 EL 5300 Differentiated Instruction, Assessment, and Environment - 3 graduate credits

 Designed for both pre-service educators, as well as practicing teachers, the course introduces differentiation in the elementary classroom as a means to educational equity and excellence.
 Introduces cognitive frameworks of differentiation including student characteristics (readiness, interest, learning profile) and curricular elements (content, process, products).
 Examines the process of planning instruction and assessment that affords all children with access to learning.
 Considers the impact of differentiation applied to the learning environment, and supports teachers to ?unlearn? classroom management in favor of learning classroom leadership.
 Requires ten (10) field hours of observation, teaching, or interview.
-Prerequisite: ED 5270 and EL 5100.

 EL 5400 Inclusive Supports and Accommodations - 3 graduate credits

 Introduces to pre-service elementary education professionals, and renews in practicing teachers, the values of inclusive education, and the belief that all children can learn.
 Provides basic information about special education laws and systems, and outlines the role of the classroom teacher in the identification, instruction, and evaluation of children with disabilities.
 Considers the current deficit-driven categorical framework for special education, and introduces the concept of neurodiversity in it's place.
 Supports candidates to understand and implement a menu of classroom supports and accommodations for children with and without disabilities, teachers, related service providers, and families, including but not limited to: Universal Design for Learning, assistive technology, educational specialists and related service providers, peer and adult supports, and social relationships.
 Requires ten (10) field hours of observation, teaching, or interview.
-Prerequisite: ED 5270.

 EL 5600 Teaching Children Mathematics - 3 graduate credits

 Prepares the pre-service elementary educators to teach mathematics to all children in K-8 public school settings.
 Teaches mathematical concepts and pedagogical skills via active engagement and self-reflection in learning concepts such as fractions, ratio and proportion, Geometry, and measurement.
 Familiarizes students with national and state math standards for elementary educators.
 Thoroughly examines the Common Core Standards in Mathematics for K-8 learners.
 Considers the developmentally appropriate use of technology in math education.
 Finally, considers the differentiation of "scripted curriculum" so that all children---regardless of their diverse learning needs----can access mathematical learning opportunities in the classroom.
 Requires ten (10) field hours of observation, teaching, or interview.
-Prerequisite: ED 5270.

 EL 5700 Elementary Reading & Writing Instruction - 3 graduate credits

 Provides the pre-service elementary education classroom teacher with the foundations and framework for designing and implementing literacy instruction, with an emphasis on curriculum, methods and materials for the primary grades.
 Introduces foundations of reading and writing instruction taught in the context of one another, and thoroughly examines the Common Core Standards for Language Arts for K-8 learners: literature, informational text, foundational skills, writing, speaking and listening, and language, including visual literacy and visual representation.
 Focuses on word study, phonemic awareness, phonics, fluency, vocabulary, comprehension, core reading programs and stages of writing development in a balanced reading framework.
 Considers the differentiation of language arts instruction, assessment and environment so that all children---regardless of their diverse learning needs---can access language arts learning opportunities in the classroom.
 Requires ten (10) field hours of observation, teaching, or interview.
-Prerequisite: ED 5270.